keboola/crewai_demo/docs/mvp/management-api-documentation.md

 }
 ```

+The `secure` flag (default: `false`) stores the variable in a Kubernetes Secret instead of directly in the deployment.

 #### Using Kubernetes Secrets and ConfigMaps

-For sensitive data, you can reference Kubernetes secrets:
+For sensitive data, reference existing Kubernetes secrets:

 ```json
 {